-Insulation comes in a wide variety of material types, each offering unique advantages to suit each particular home and area.
-At Rocket Insulation, we offer the following insulation types for attic insulation installation and attic insulation retrofit:
+Insulation comes in a wide variety of materials, each offering unique advantages to suit particular homes and areas.
+At Rocket Insulation, we offer these insulation types for attic insulation and home retrofit insulation:

 - Spray foam: Both open-cell and closed-cell spray foam insulation are newer, highly efficient forms of insulation.
-These insulations are applied wet and expand rapidly to fill in spaces while leaving no gaps or holes.
+They’re applied wet and expand rapidly to fill spaces while leaving no gaps or holes.

 - Cellulose: Loose-fill and blown-in cellulose insulation is made of primarily recycled materials and is lauded as one of the most eco-friendly insulation options on the market.
 Combined with an excellent product life span and superior R-value, you have a top-notch insulation material for attic spaces.

-When determining how to insulate an attic choosing the right material and type is extremely important.
-However, there’s actually not a “best” option for all cases.
+When determining how to insulate an attic, choosing the right material and type is extremely important.
+However, there’s no “best” option for all cases.
 Most modern insulation types are high performers in terms of insulating, adding energy efficiency and being reasonably cost-effective.

 Need help selecting the ideal attic insulation for your home?
 Contact Rocket Insulation at (631) 750-9075 for a consultation with our insulation experts.

-Contact Us for Attic Insulation in Long Island, New York
+Contact Us for Attic Insulation on Long Island

-Contact us now online, or call (631) 750-9075 to schedule attic insulation services in Southampton, Great Neck and the surrounding communities!
+Contact us today to schedule attic insulation services in Southampton, Great Neck and surrounding communities.

 Frequently Asked Questions About Attic Insulation